Skip to content

 While your GTM strategy deserves to be an entire deck in itself, your pitch deck needs to outline the key highlights of your framework – namely, the product-market fit, the target audience, and your marketing or sales distribution channels, and your business proposal.
 It also helps to share details of your current competitors and what has worked for them.

-8. Revenue Model
+8. Revenue model

 This slide explains how your SaaS company makes money and your pricing strategy.
 You can also mention the additional services you provide the company earns.
 Some popular pricing models in the SaaS ecosystem include per-user, flat-rat, usage-based, and more.